The page summarizes, and provides a quick reference for, many of the general text-formatting conventions covered elsewhere in the style guide.

 _, when drawing attention to a specific word or phrase, such as when defining terms or using words as words.

-- Italicize titles of books, movies, and other full-length works.
+- Italicize titles of books, movies, web series, and other full-length works, unless they're part of a link.
 For more information, see cross-references.

 - Italicize parameter names.
 For example, when you refer to the parameters of a method